 Common causes for this include poor change and process management, misalignment in terms of business strategy, mismatched metrics across the business, dysfunctional technology and lack of expertise to operate and implement technology.
 Moreover, without powerful analytics that provide exciting insights – the S&OP process can be too tactical, too data input hungry and a lowlight on stakeholders’ monthly calendars.

-How can you turn a lowlight into a highlight?
+How can you turn S&OP from a lowlight into a highlight?

 We recently offered a workshop at LogiChem, a chemical industry conference.
 Our workshop simulated a Capacity Review session.
 During the workshop, we learned that virtually all attendees had a pain point in common: they always had to go back to their desk to test different scenarios after an S&OP meeting.
 None was able to perform scenario comparisons in real-time to discuss insights with stakeholders during the meeting.
 Some also lacked advanced analytics and optimization capabilities.